 Staking through an exchange is a great way to monetize some of your funds.
 Let’s be real, staking crypto does come with a risk – and what doesn’t in the financial and fintech markets? – but it also helps to diversify your income flow.

 Choosing an exchange to stake crypto is as important as when buying your first coins.
 That’s right, exchanges offer an array of services, which should be viewed as an advantage.

 What Can be Staked?

 We’ve been using the term staking crypto throughout the article, meaning that you can stake cryptocurrencies – that offer rewards.

-What are the best staking coins?
-There are hundreds of options available, but here are just a few examples of the coins available for staking at CoinMetro:
+What are the best staking coins and tokens?
+There are hundreds of options available, but here are just a few examples of what’s available for staking at CoinMetro:

 Other widely popular options include NEO, Tezos, DASH, Stellar, EOS, and Cosmos (Atom).
 Feel free to check out a fuller PoS coin list – with over 300 options – here.